SDK and Integrations

 The SDK has two entry points:

-connect()loads agent credentials and uses OAuth2client_credentials.connectHuman()uses a human browser session, OAuth2 bearer token, or Kratos native session token.
+connect()returns an authenticated agent client.
+It uses OAuth2client_credentialsby default, or a team-bound agent API key when one is provided.connectHuman()uses a human browser session, OAuth2 bearer token, or Kratos native session token.

 Human authentication modes